Intermediate Jacobians and linearizability: Introduction

 An arithmetic version of Theorem~\ref{theorem:main_distinguish} gives many nonrational, geometrically rational, threefolds which are not birational to each other over the ground field; e.g., intersections of two quadrics $X_{2,2}$ considered in \cite{HT-cycle} and \cite{BW19}, or conic bundles in \cite{FJSV22}.

 \

 {\bf Acknowledgments:} We are grateful to Chr.
-B\"ohning, I. Cheltsov, B. Hassett, and O. Wittenberg for comments and suggestions.
+B\"ohning, I. Cheltsov, B. Hassett, B. Viray, and O. Wittenberg for comments and suggestions.
 After the completion of this paper, O. Wittenberg informed us about related results obtained in discussions of F. Scavia with himself, and recorded in unpublished notes, in July 2021.
 F. Scavia kindly provided these notes \cite{Scavia}, they contain Theorem~\ref{theorem:mainI} and its application to complete intersections of two quadrics.
+The second author would like to thank Mitsuru Sugata for helpful discussions.
+Finally, we would like to thank the referee for detailed comments which significantly improved the exposition of the paper.

 The first author was partially supported by the Santander Mobility Award.
-The second author was partially supported by JST FOREST program Grant number JPMJFR212Z, by JSPS KAKENHI Grand-in-Aid (B) 23H01067, and by JSPS Bilateral Joint Research Projects Grant number JPJSBP120219935.
+The second author was partially supported by JST FOREST program Grant number JPMJFR212Z, by JSPS KAKENHI Grand-in-Aid (B) 23K25764, and by JSPS Bilateral Joint Research Projects Grant number JPJSBP120219935.
 The third author was partially supported by NSF grant 2301983.